Family Christmas: Kroenke's Rams route Walton-Penner's Broncos, 51-14

 But that’s been the case through what's going to be a 4-11 start to their first season, an embarrassment that turned several more shades of red during the slime green Nickelodeon game here on Christmas Sunday afternoon at warm SoFi Stadium.

+"A lot needs to happen,'' Wilson said, "No. 1, I have to play to the standards that I know how to play to.
+And I've been playing to my whole career.
+I'll never let a moment like tonight define me.
+We're at a low moment right now.
+I don't fear low moments because I know every time I've always come out the other side.

+"All I know how to do is keep fighting, keep battling.
+The reality is, it's been a storm.
+It's been a storm all year.
+It's not what we hoped for, not what we dreamed for.
+But it doesn't mean it's going to end that way for years to come.
+We got to change it and like I said it starts with me."

 Ho Ho, Ba Humbug.
 Hide the children watching at home.
 A mixed gathering of green Nickelodeon Slime-capped seats, empty seats, Broncos’ orange jerseys and the gradually growing Rams faithful all saw the home team – the defending Super Bowl champs who also brought in a disappointing 4-10 record – route the visitors early and often.
-Rams punter Riley Dixon, the former Bronco, had been relegating to extra-point and field goal holding, but not punting.
+Rams punter Riley Dixon, the former Bronco, had been relegated to extra-point and field-goal holding, but not punting.

 Zero punts for Dixon as the Rams scored on their first 8 possessions -- five touchdowns and three Matt Gay field goals.
-Then added a ninth score on a pick six by Cobie Durant for a final score.
+They then added a ninth and final score on a pick six by Cobie Durant, who returned a Brett Rypien pass to the flat in which newcomer receiver Freddie Swain got tangled up and didn’t get outside.

 Stan Kroenke has long been married to Rob’s cousin, Ann Walton Kroenke.